Hayaalbaker/2024-25_GP_11/README.md

 ## 🚀 Launching Instructions

+1. *Download the Project:* Click the “Code” button and download the ZIP file.
+2. *Unzip the Files:* Extract the downloaded ZIP file.
-To set up **Localize**, begin by downloading the ZIP file from the Code button.
-After unzipping the file, open Android Studio or Visual Studio Code.
-Ensure that an Android emulator is running, or connect your Android device via USB, then proceed to run **Localize**!
+3. *Open the Project:* Use Android Studio or Visual Studio Code to open the project folder.
+4. *Run an Emulator:* Ensure an Android emulator is running, or connect an Android device via USB.
+5. *Launch* the App: In your development environment, run **Localize**!

 And there you go! **Localize** should now be up and running.
 Enjoy discovering the hidden gems of Saudi Arabia! 💎🏜️